DONATE

 In Defense of Animals is fighting for a complete ban on animal testing.

 Animal testing, originally called “vivisection,” was invented and popularized in the Victorian era.
 It was fashionable science at a time when many scientists did not recognize that animals can feel complex emotions.
-Sadly, animals endure torturous tests and suffer in secrets in laboratories to this day.
+Sadly, animals endure torturous tests and suffer in secret in laboratories to this day.
 This is despite the many alternatives to animal testing and countless reasons to ban animal testing.

 Video and photographic evidence consistently exposes our worst fears about what takes place behind closed doors.
 Terrified monkeys have their skulls sliced open while locked into restraints.
 Dogs and cats are strapped into harnesses while poison is pumped through their veins.
-While.
 Smaller animals like rats and mice, uncounted, yet numbering in the millions, are forced to endure overwhelming pain.

 Show moreShow less